Breyton Paulse: Rugby career

-Paulse moved to France for the 2005–2006 season and played for Clermont Auvergne in the Top 14.
+Paulse moved to France for the 2005–06 season and played for Clermont Auvergne in the Top 14.
 He remained eligible for Springboks selection, as SA Rugby abandoned its past policy of requiring that Springbok players play domestic rugby in South Africa.
 Springboks coach Jake White indeed selected him for the 2005 Tri Nations, and started him in South Africa's first three matches.
 Paulse scored an important try in South Africa's series-opening 22–16 win over Australia.
 However, in the Springboks' third match (against Australia), Paulse received a three-week suspension for kicking Australian prop Al Baxter.

 In the end of 2006, Paulse was picked by the Stormers franchise to be part of their team for the 2007 Super 14 where he strengthened his chances to once again don the Springboks colors.

 He was selected for the squad that was present at the 2003 Rugby World Cup finals, but was only selected to the 2007 Rugby World Cup finals, as a reserve player.

-His last appearance in the green and gold was against New Zealand at Christchurch in 2007 at the age of 31.
+His last appearance in the green and gold was against New Zealand during a Tri Nations match in Christchurch in 2007 at the age of 31.